Luka-Abey/Bai_La/README.md

 And many more, look into [markdown](https://www.markdownguide.org/cheat-sheet) or just use html elements :octocat:

 ### Contributions:
 This project is open-source and community led.
 Feel free to open any issues, and send PRs.
-Check the [projects](https://github.com/Luka-Abey/socialLife/projects/1) tab for the current todos.
+Check the [projects](https://github.com/Luka-Abey/socialLife/projects/1) tab for the current todos, and [introduce yourself](https://github.com/Luka-Abey/Bai_La/issues/20) if you'd like.

 ### Testing:
 Chai/Mocha unit tests located in server/tests.
 Currently at 100% coverage.